Project-Group-B/BehavioralEnrichment-Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.

+## Documentation

+Documentation was generated with Compodoc (https://compodoc.app) version 1.1.9.
+Navigate to https://project-group-b.github.io/BehavioralEnrichment-Angular/ to view the documentation pages.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.